aberlanas/SMX-SOM/UD04-Users-and-Groups/UD04-Task-100-The47Scripts.md

 ## Script 45

-Improve the Script 44 with the negotated Speed of each Link.
+Improve the Script 44 with the negotiated Speed of each Link.

 ## Script 46